htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

     in the DAG at startup time.
 This detection is only run when :macro:`DAGMAN_STARTUP_CYCLE_DETECT[and the FINAL Node]` is ``True``.

-The FINAL node is a single and special node that is always run at the end of the DAG, even if previous nodes in the DAG have failed or the DAG is removed via :tool:`condor_rm[and DAG Final Node]` (On Unix systems).
-The FINAL node can be used for tasks such as cleaning up intermediate files and checking the output of previous nodes.
-To declare a FINAL node simply use the following syntax for the **FINAL** command:
+The :dag-cmd:`FINAL[Usage]` node is a single and special node that is always run at the end of the DAG, even if previous nodes in the DAG have failed or the DAG is removed via :tool:`condor_rm[and DAG Final Node]` (On Unix systems).
+The :dag-cmd:`FINAL` node can be used for tasks such as cleaning up intermediate files and checking the output of previous nodes.
+To declare a FINAL node simply use the following syntax for the :dag-cmd:`FINAL` command:

 .. code-block:: condor-dagman

     FINAL NodeName SubmitDescription [DIR directory] [NOOP]

-Like the **JOB** command the **FINAL** command produces a node with name *NodeName* and an associated job submit description.
+Like the :dag-cmd:`JOB` command the :dag-cmd:`FINAL` command produces a node with name *NodeName* and an associated submit description.
 The *DIR* and *NOOP* keywords work exactly like they do detailed in the :ref:`DAGMan JOB` command.

 .. warning::